KabuCreative/cv-benchtops/doors.md

 ## Doors

-We are an exclusive distributor for Albador, an industry leader in the manufacture of quality door and panel components.
-Through Albador we stock a wide range of high quality doors and panels, including:
+We are an exclusive distributor for Albedor, an industry leader in the manufacture of quality door and panel components.
+Through Albedor we stock a wide range of high quality doors and panels, including:

 <div class="row brand">
   <div class="col-1-3">